arks-org/arks.github.io/content/_pages/about-getting-started-implementing-arks.md

 This can be useful if your resources contain many sub-resources with a large number of files per resource.

-## Choose your local ARK resolver ystem
+## Choose your local ARK resolver system

 Because ARKs are free, open identifiers, there are many choices for implementing them.
 Some free, specialized services offer ARK assignments, such